This post may contain affiliate links, please read my full disclosure policy for more details.

 Pin the head to the body first making sure that the head is in the centre between the front legs.
 I attached the head between R20 of the shell and R2 of the belly, however you can attach the head as per your preference.
 Sew the head to the body adding more stuffing if needed.

-Visit my free Amigurumi patterns for more crochet toys you will love!
+- Explore more: visit my free Amigurumi crochet patterns for more crochet toys you will love!